I. Genuine, Not an Imitation

-Prior to receiving this lofty praise, Paper Boi was musing on the shooting with a sense of uneasiness.
-Despite being seeped in a lifestyle of lawless risk-taking, unpredictable predicaments, and unwise decisions, he isn’t an unfeeling gangster like O-Dog, the classic character from 1993 motion picture Menace II Society.
+Before receiving this lofty praise, Paper Boi was musing on the shooting with a sense of uneasiness.
+Despite being seeped in a lifestyle of lawless risk-taking, unpredictable predicaments, and unwise decisions, he isn’t an unfeeling gangster, like O-Dog, the classic character from 1993 motion picture Menace II Society.
 O-Dog, played by Larenz Tate, grinned with glee while showing friends the video of a murder he committed.

 That’s not Alfred; the fictional Atlanta rapper carried no exaggerated fulfillment from the altercation or the arrest that followed.
 Keeping it real in a heated moment of disrespect could’ve cost him his life or freedom, but instead, it was the crux of his accelerated local notoriety.

-Atlanta’s music scene is inseparable from the streets and hoods that hold the strongest influence on the art—a scene that embraces, uplifts, and respects those recognized for being "real."
+Atlanta’s music scene is inseparable from the streets and hoods that hold the most substantial influence on the art—a scene that embraces, uplifts, and respects those recognized for being “real.”
 Celebrity doesn’t come overnight; you’ll be surprised how quickly an artist can go from incarceration to an in-depth interview on local radio station V-103.
-Once the music begins to move and co-signs follow, the city reacts justly.
+Once the music begins to move, and the co-signs follow, the city reacts justly.

-In FX's Atlanta, the speedy come up route is evident when Paper Boi takes part in a celebrity basketball game without a major record deal or debut album.
-All it took was a viral street single, the newsworthy shooting, and one mixtape before his name was big enough to foul Justin Bieber.
+In FX’s Atlanta, the speedy come up route is evident when Paper Boi takes part in a celebrity basketball game without a major record deal or debut album.
+All it took was a viral street single, a newsworthy shooting, and a mixtape before his name was big enough to foul Justin Bieber.

 Paper Boi and 21 Savage are both championed as if the quality of realness was on the verge of extinction.
 Yet, the distinction is one of honor, and it matters a great deal.
 “Red Opps,” one of 21 Savage’s earliest street anthems, created local traction due to the exciting terror it aroused.
-His deadpan bravado, arresting vocal presence, and exquisite ear for dystopian club production would be less impactful if his tales of havoc and hedonism came from a voice who wasn’t believed to be bona fide.
-The bark has no effect without the fear of the bite, and 21 Savage was as fascinating as he was frightening.
+His deadpan bravado, arresting vocal presence, and exquisite ear for dystopian club production would be less impactful if his tales of havoc and hedonism came from a voice who we didn’t believe to be bona fide.
+The bark does not affect without the fear of the bite, and 21 Savage was as fascinating as he was frightening.